nigelbayliss/optimizer-examples/automatic_spm/real-time/README.md

    - SQL plan baseline SQL_PLAN_20j5m31t6u71h5ef7a68d used for this statement
 ```

 You can see the good and bad plans if you run planb.sql (see planb.lst).
 Plan name SQL_PLAN_20j5m31t6u71h5ef7a68d is the OLD good plan and SQL_PLAN_20j5m31t6u71h8059011b is the NEW bad plan.
-The former is marked "Accepted: YES".
+The former is marked "Accepted: YES" (see planb.lst).

 At the end of step4, you will see the two SQL plan baselines listed.